 First, I'd like to start with a little story

-That was until we got this rug, not a common one you see, but a big 10ft x 10ft, knit-like, thick and comfortable rug that laid right at the center of the living room, under the three couches that had always been there.
-We then were never out of space again.
+That was until we got this rug, not a common rug, but a big 10ft x 10ft, knit-like, thick and comfortable rug that laid right at the center of the living room, under the three couches that had always been there.
+We were never out of space again.
 People would just sit where-ever, the rug made that entire area seat-able.
 The floor and the couches became part of the same system, one that did not define where and how people should sit, but rather let the situation organically decide it.

 What if a single piece of furniture could do that?